MatrixAI/Relay/experiments/automaton_networking_composition/README.txt

 The second line indicates how many of each automaton we want separate by spaces. eg. 1 2 3

 The next lines show the compositions.
+Each composition is restricted to interactions between only TWO automatons.
 Each composition needs to be on a new line with spaces between compositions.
 In between each automaton name, there needs to be a composition operator which will be listed below. eg. A -> B -> C
+    needs to be written as
+    A -> B
+    B -> C

     apple => banana

 The composition operators that this experiment will deal wtih are: